2023 Most Popular Communication & Journalism Bachelor's Degree Schools in Oklahoma

 Full Communication & Journalism at Southeastern Oklahoma State University Report

-University of Tulsa came in at #7 in this year’s edition of the Most Popular Communication & Journalism Bachelor’s Degree Schools in Oklahoma ranking.
-Located in the large city of Tulsa, University of Tulsa is a private not-for-profit college with a small student population.
+University of Tulsa ranked #7 on this year’s Most Popular Communication & Journalism Bachelor’s Degree Schools in Oklahoma list.
+Located in the city of Tulsa, University of Tulsa is a private not-for-profit college with a small student population.

 Women make up 48% of the communication and journalism majors at the school.